 In BASIC, any user with sufficient privileges can mark an incident as Sensitive.
 Sensitive incidents in the BASIC plan have a fixed behaviour for all our customers.
 Only users with the privilege to view such incidents are allowed to view all parts of the incident.
 Other users can only access the basic incident information and supervisor review information.
 Similarly, access to widgets is also limited to users with access to sensitive incidents.
 Only users with sensitive incident access can attach files, invite other participants, and add new notes to such incidents.

-The enterprise plan has two significant differences from the BASIC plan.
-In the enterprise plan, the sensitive feature is in quality manager access.
+The premium plan has two significant differences from the BASIC plan.
+In the premium plan, the sensitive feature is in quality manager access.
 By default, the quality manager is the only role that can mark an incident as sensitive.
-The Quality Manager role is the primary stakeholder in the enterprise plan for incident management, hence this decision.
+The Quality Manager role is the primary stakeholder in the premium plan for incident management, hence this decision.
 However, it is possible to configure and extend this to other roles at the time of implementation.

 Secondly, we implement the sensitive feature as a “flag” in the system.
 Doing so allows us to extend all the additional benefits of the flag to the sensitive flag.
 Flagging an incident adds a visual cue to the incident view to indicate the flag.
 It also notifies a predefined set of stakeholders about the occurrence of a sensitive incident.
 Additionally, these predefined stakeholders automatically gain access to the incident — even if they are not initially involved in the incident.
 We will dedicate another post in the future to discuss the flag system in QUASR.

-Enterprise and BASIC versions treat the access to the incident information similarly.
-Whereas the role and its permissions determine the behaviour in BASIC, Enterprise restricts access to Quality Managers, Administrators, and Management roles.
-Again, in Enterprise, it is possible to configure this behaviour to the organization’s specific needs.
+Premium and BASIC versions treat the access to the incident information similarly.
+Whereas the role and its permissions determine the behavior in BASIC, Premium restricts access to Quality Managers, Administrators, and Management roles.
+Again, in Premium, it is possible to configure this behavior to the organization’s specific needs

 Striking A Balance